steelheaddigital/NeighborMarket/README.md

 		vagrant provision production

 12. Set up your DNS entries to point your domain to the IP address you obtained in the step above.
+How you do this depends on where you registered your domain.
+Check with your domain registrar.

 13. Now to deploy the app with Capistrano.
 First, change the host_name parameter at the top of capistrano/config/deploy/production.rb to your domain.